 I was born in Reading but spent my teenage years in Perth, Western Australia before moving back to the UK and settling in Shrewsbury.
 I dabbled in web design during college, throwing together websites for bands which gave me a taste for the immediacy of making things on the internet.

-I live in Shrewsbury with my gorgeous wife and two beautiful daughters.
+I live in Shrewsbury with my wife and two daughters.
 I like punk-rock, video games and the films of Wes Anderson.
 In my free time you can find me running, up a mountain on my bike, or watching Star Wars with the kids.
 Again.